Rainbow Brite: Hallmark+

-Fifth Generation: Hallmark Toys
+Fifth generation: Hallmark Toys

 Hallmark introduced the fifth generation of Rainbow Brite toys, along with clothing and other merchandise in July 2015.
 A limited edition line of Rainbow Brite Itty Bittys featuring Rainbow Brite, Twink, Champ, O.J., Lucky and I.Q. arrived first, each produced in limited quantities of 500 units.
 The demand led to Hallmark reissuing the Itty Bittys with slightly revised designs in much greater numbers along with the first Rainbow Brite Itty Bittys boxed set featuring Red Butler, Romeo, Indigo and Hammy.
 These items were followed by an 8" Twink plush and 11" Starlite plush in September 2015, as well as a 16" Rainbow Brite doll that November.

 A Rainbow Brite comic was published by Dynamite Entertainment for five issues from October 2018 to February 2019.

-Upcoming Sixth Generation
+Upcoming sixth generation

-On October 14, 2024, it was announced a CGI-animated series and theatrical film are currently in the works.
-The film will be produced by Hallmark, Crayola Studios and Original Film with Neal H. Moritz and Toby Ascher on board, while the series will be produced by Cake Entertainment.
+A CGI-animated series and theatrical film are in development since 2024.
+The film will be produced by Hallmark, Cake Entertainment, Crayola Studios and Original Film with Neal H. Moritz and Toby Ascher on board.
 Crayola will also handle the licensing and merchandising for the new series.